craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 The interface is defined in the lf::mesh::MeshDataSet class.
 More details can be found in the documentation of the lf::mesh::MeshDataSet class.

-## Mesh Functions
+## Mesh Functions {#mesh_functions}

 Mesh functions are wrappers around a functor that can be evaluated on the entire mesh.
 The interface is defined in lf::mesh::utils::MeshFunction.
 A more detailed definition can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{supp:mshfn}.

 The most general representative of a mesh function is lf::mesh::utils::MeshFunctionGlobal.
 It takes a functor that can be evaluated on the entire mesh.
 The functor must provide an operator() a point within the entity reference Element and returns a value.
 Lambda functions are a common way to define such functors.

-For efficiency reasons the evaluation points are passed to mesh functions as the columns of a matrix.
+For efficiency reasons the evaluation points are passed to mesh functions as the columns of a  \f$d \times n \f$ - matrix (where \f$d\f$ agrees with the local dimension of the entity and \f$n\f$ is the number of points).
 This allows for the evaluation of multiple points at once.
 The following code snippet demonstrates how to define a mesh function that evaluates the function

 $$
 \alpha(x) = 0.5 \cdot \|x\|